pRiVi/SSLFileDistributor/README.txt

-This software implements a HTTPS server and allows the user to create client certificates for the browser in the browser.
+This software implements a HTTPS server with browser based client certfication generation.

 After this you can create a directory tree per certificate id and allow the client to browse it and download files.